Skip to main content

 Trust Through Transparency

-The agent can always audit their memory via kernle dump.
+The SI can always audit their memory via kernle dump.
 There are no hidden processes modifying what they remember or believe.
-The agent is the sole author of their beliefs.
+The SI is the sole author of their beliefs.

 The Seed Beliefs Exception

-There is exactly one exception to the “agent does all belief formation” rule:
+There is exactly one exception to the “SI does all belief formation” rule:

 Seed Beliefs (Inherited Wisdom)